 Saturdays and Sundays:

 *For a private tour, please consider an additional cost of 15% according to the individual rate.
-In groups of less than 6 people, the cost of the private guide is $1,500 mxn plus VAT. *In this experience nobody under 18 years of age is admitted. *If the reservations are not in time, the logistic will be modified. *This rate does not apply to national holidays, or holiday season. *Rate changes subject to occupancy without prior notice. *Taxes included. *Subject to availability. *Limited availability.
+In groups of less than 15 people, the cost of the private guide is $1,500 mxn plus VAT. *In this experience nobody under 18 years of age is admitted. *In case of cancellation or not showing up on time, no refunds are made. *This rate does not apply to national holidays, or holiday season. *Rate changes subject to occupancy without prior notice. *Taxes included. *Subject to availability. *Limited availability.

 Do you have questions about your visit to La Rojeña®?
 Please read these frequently asked questions so that you can fully enjoy your visit.

 1. WHAT IS THE WEATHER LIKE IN TEQUILA?

 If you come in spring or winter, the weather is dry and mild, with temperatures around 20°-25°, and at night it goes down to 10°-15°.
 In April and May, temperatures can rise to over 35°, until the rainy season comes from June to October.